-Abbie Reese is an independent scholar and filmmaker.
-In her relationship- and research-based practice, she utilizes a hybrid of oral history, documentary, and ethnographic methodologies to explore the construction of individual and cultural identity; the rites of passage and liminal stage of "the process of becoming" (as someone takes on a new social role); and public and private performances within a heterotopia.
+Abbie Reese is an author and filmmaker.
+As an interdisciplinary artist and independent scholar, she utilizes a hybrid of oral history, documentary, and ethnographic methodologies in her relationship- and research-based practice to explore the construction of individual and cultural identity; the rites of passage and liminal stage of "the process of becoming" (as someone takes on a new social role); and public and private performances within a heterotopia.
 She has been particularly interested in the lives of women in primary oral cultures and enclosed communities.

 November 23-26, 2019